 The UHT is an annual 1% tax on the value of underused or vacant residential property in Canada.
 The deadline for the first ever UHT returns (for persons who owned property on December 31, 2022) was extended to April 30, 2024, but subsequent returns will be due on April 30 of the following year.
 For example, 2023 returns will be due April 30, 2024, 2024 returns will be due April 30, 2025, and so on.

 The introduction of the Underused Housing Tax

-In 2021, the federal government announced its intention to implement a 1% tax on the value of underused or vacant residential real estate in Canada held by non-resident, non-Canadian owners (set to take effect in 2022).
+The federal Underused Housing Tax Act came into force as of January 1, 2022, and applies a 1% tax on the value of underused or vacant residential real estate in Canada held by non-resident, non-Canadian owners.
 The property’s value is based on the greater of the assessed value or the most recent sale price on or before December 31 of that year.

 When the UHT was first proposed, it was thought that this tax would only apply to non-resident/foreign owners of Canadian property.
 As it turns out, some Canadians will also be required to file a return (even if they don’t have to pay the UHT), otherwise they could face significant penalties.
 This is because the definition of “excluded owner” doesn’t include some typical ownership structures.

 Here is a general overview of who has to file a return and what exemptions may be available.